Suicide Prevention Day & Suicide Prevention Week – Sounding the Alarm

-Each year, in the second week of September, mental health organizations in the United States and around the world take the opportunity to start a conversation and raise awareness about one of the most devastating outcomes of poor mental health – Suicide.
+Each year, in the second week of September, mental health organizations in the United States and worldwide take the opportunity to start a conversation and raise awareness about one of the most devastating outcomes of poor mental health – Suicide.

 The World Health Organization (WHO) has a page dedicated to World Suicide Prevention Day.

-“[Suicide] is a growing American tragedy,” Dr. Albert Wu, a professor of health policy at Johns Hopkins Bloomberg School of Public Health, said in an NBC News interview.
-“It has become a leading cause of death in the U.S., and is a major public health problem.”
+“[Suicide] is a growing American tragedy,” Dr. Albert Wu, a health policy professor at Johns Hopkins Bloomberg School of Public Health, said in an NBC News interview.
+“It has become a leading cause of death in the U.S. and is a major public health problem.”

 It might come as a surprise to much of the public that adolescents are not the most at-risk demographic for suicide.

-Research shows that in the last 17 years, from 1999 to 2016, the majority of Americans that took their lives were white, middle aged adult males, though it’s important to note that suicide does not discriminate.
-It affects people of all genders, ages and ethnicities.
+Research shows that in the last 17 years, from 1999 to 2016, most Americans who took their lives were white, middle-aged adult males, though it’s important to note that suicide does not discriminate.
+Instead, it affects people of all genders, ages, and ethnicities.

 What are the Risk Factors for Suicide?

-It is virtually impossible to predict who will actually act on thoughts of suicide.
-This is why it is incredibly important to be aware of some of the major causes that drive people to end their own lives.
+It is virtually impossible to predict who will act on thoughts of suicide.
+It is essential to be aware of some of the major causes that drive people to end their own lives.

 According to the National Institute of Mental Health (NIMH), the leading risk factors for suicide can include some of the following: